 Computer Vision, Machine Learning, and Optimization for IMRT

 Through my affiliation with CenSSIS, I supported several undergraduate and graduate projects in biomedical image processing.
 I am particularly interested in computer vision and machine learning problems related to intensity modulated radiotherapy (IMRT), an exciting new technology for cancer treatment.
 One project involves developing computer vision algorithms to aid in the automatic segmentation of organs from 3-D CT scans acquired immediately prior to radiation treatment.
-A second project, now supported by an NIH R01 award, investigates the relationship between a patient's body/organ geometry and the multiple radiation beams that are used to treat their cancer.
+A second project, supported by an NIH R01 award, investigated the relationship between a patient's body/organ geometry and the multiple radiation beams that are used to treat their cancer.
 Our algorithm, called Reduced Order Constrained Optimization, or ROCO, creates clinically acceptable IMRT plans in a matter of minutes for several treatment sites, including the prostate, lung, and nasopharynx.
-This work proceeds in close collaboration with medical physicists at Memorial Sloan-Kettering Cancer Center.
+This work proceeded in close collaboration with medical physicists at Memorial Sloan-Kettering Cancer Center.

 Integrating LiDAR and Digital Images

 I am very interested in LiDAR (Light Detection and Ranging), a laser range scanning technology that allows us to acquire detailed 3D models of real-world environments.
 Our research in this area includes keypoint detection, registration, integration of range and visual imagery, and probabilistic object detection, and was sponsored by the US Army Intelligence and Security Command and DARPA.

 Change Detection and Understanding